microsoft/rushstack.io-website/pages/heft_tasks/webpack.md

 ### Interaction with Jest

 Webpack works best with the `esnext` module format, whereas Jest must use the `commonjs` module format because its tests are executed by the Node.js runtime.
 Thus, in order to use Webpack and Jest together, you will need to emit both module formats.
-An easy way to accomplish this is to use `additionalModuleKindsToEmit` to configure a secondary output folder, and then use `emitFolderPathForJest` to tell Jest to use the CommonJS output.
+An easy way to accomplish this is to use `additionalModuleKindsToEmit` to configure a secondary output folder, and then use `emitFolderNameForJest` to tell Jest to use the CommonJS output.
 For example:

 **.heft/typescript.json**
 ```js